allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Reverse AR.
 On the first ARCP sortie event, check the Reverse Track checkbox.
 Schedule the sequence as either:

-A. ARIP, ARCP, AREX, ARCP, and ARIP \(if the time to the AREX is also scheduled/control ed\) B. ARIP, ARCP, ARIP \(if the time to the AREX is not scheduled/control ed\) Scheduling Supervisors
+1. ARIP, ARCP, AREX, ARCP, and ARIP \(if the time to the AREX is also scheduled/control ed\) B. ARIP, ARCP, ARIP \(if the time to the AREX is not scheduled/control ed\) Scheduling Supervisors

 Concept.
-PEX al ows you to schedule up to three different kinds of squadron supervisors, e.g., SOF, Top 3, and Mobile.
+PEX allows you to schedule up to three different kinds of squadron supervisors, e.g., SOF, Top 3, and Mobile.
 You decide as a squadron which three types to schedule.
 The supervisor schedule is displayed on the Mission Board, Commitments Board, and the scheduling reports.

 How do I set it up?